Kornidzor

 Kornidzor (Կոռնիձոր) is a village in the Tegh Municipality of the Syunik Province in Armenia.

+Geography

-It is located in the central-eastern part of the province, a short distance from the Vorotan River – a tributary of the Aras River, which, in turn, is a tributary of the Kurá - and the border with Azerbaijan.
+The village is located in the central-eastern part of the province, a short distance from the Vorotan River – a tributary of the Aras River, which, in turn, is a tributary of the Kurá – and the border with Azerbaijan.

 Demographics

 The Statistical Committee of Armenia reported its population was 1,326 in 2010, up from 1,072 at the 2001 census.